All-Hands-AI/openhands-agent-monitor/README.md

 2. Deploy the contents of the `dist` directory to your hosting provider.

-3. Make sure to set the `GITHUB_TOKEN` environment variable in your hosting provider's configuration.
+3. Make sure to set the `VITE_GITHUB_TOKEN` environment variable in your hosting provider's configuration.

+Note: Cache rebuilding is not available with static hosting.
+You'll need to either disable caching or rebuild manually.

 ### Docker Deployment